mahamshahid18/valet-app-v2-backend/README.md

 * ~Add error handler to data service to redirect to the unauthorized url when the 401 error is returned from http call~
 * ~Add error handler to auth service to redirect to the unauthorized url when the 401 error is returned from http call~
 * ~Add catchError calls to all methods in `DataService`~
+* ~Fix styling of notification card (width)~
+* ~Remove capitalization styling for inputs~
+* Make ticket-verification page height max 100vh
+* ~In ticket generation form, remove dashes from car reg no and make it uppercase before sending to backend~
+* ~For valet and user auth, for incorrect credentials, don't navigate to 404 page, instead show error message~
+* ~Add loading animation when sending data to or fetching data from backend~